MohammedAwadEleash/AspDotNetMVCBookifyApplication/README.md

 - Fluent Validation: For some of validations logic in seperated class.

 - **Database Constraints**:
-Unique Key: Ensures fields such as email or username are unique.
+- Unique Key: Ensures fields such as email or username are unique.
-Index: Used to optimize query performance and enforce uniqueness on specific columns.
+- Index: Used to optimize query performance and enforce uniqueness on specific columns.
-Sequence: Used for generating sequential values for unique identifiers ds in the database.
+- Sequence: Used for generating sequential values for unique identifiers in the database Level.

 ### Authentication: